iloaiza/planted_solutions/README.md

 #### Planted solution methods
 Here we give a list of different methods for Hartree-Fock-solvable planted solutions:
-	- DF: largest fragment from double factorization
+-DF: largest fragment from double factorization
-	- DF-boost: using the frame from the largest DF fragment, all number operators from the Hamiltonian are collected
+-DF-boost: using the frame from the largest DF fragment, all number operators from the Hamiltonian are collected
-	- CSA: Cartan sub-algebra/greedy full rank decomposition using spacial orbitals, optimizes coefficients for both one-electron and two-electron tensors at the same time
+-CSA: Cartan sub-algebra/greedy full rank decomposition using spacial orbitals, optimizes coefficients for both one-electron and two-electron tensors at the same time
- 	- CAS: Complete Active Space decompositing using spin orbital basis, optimizes coefficients for both one-electron and two-electron tensors at the same time.
+-CAS: Complete Active Space decompositing using spin orbital basis, optimizes coefficients for both one-electron and two-electron tensors at the same time.